hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 So far so good?

 [1:24:22](#7doedecomSJPSM_84yPcFwwGxn4vuMsNvS5pm-jL15I) <greggirwin (Gregg Irwin)>:
-OK, you figured it out while I was playing. Ì†ΩÌ±çÔ∏è
+OK, you figured it out while I was playing. üëçÔ∏è

 [1:25:32](#eiRrS38fLh8VepebmjqxE1PFpvbFPT2fJVorjdOC20o) <greggirwin (Gregg Irwin)>:
 > "Not a refinement in /C slot"